-Section 7: Attendance is Required to Participate in Activities Ref: SB Policy: 503.03
+Section 6: Attendance is Required to Participate in Activities

 Students must attend school the immediate preceding 1⁄2 day (4 class periods) of any scheduled school activity in order to participate in the activity.
 Students will not participate if they are truant from school at any time during the day.
 This includes school activities and dances.
 Failure to attend on that day will result in a student being withheld from participation in the activity.
 The principal retains the right to grant participation should exceptional circumstances prevail.
 Students must be present for a 1⁄2 day Friday to participate in Saturday activities.
-(Pg.
-42)

-Section 8: Students Picked Up From School Early
+Section 7: Students Picked Up From School Early

 If reasons arise that require you to remove your child from school early, please call or stop in at the office.
-Students should be picked up from the office so that they can be checked out with the building secretary.
-Students will not wait outside to be picked up.
+Elementary students should be picked up from the office so that they can be checked out by the building secretary.
+Elementary students will not wait outside to be picked up.

-Parents that would like their child to walk home, or to a doctor's office, dentist, etc. must provide written permission prior to the time the student will leave, before that student will be allowed to leave the school grounds.
+Parents that would like their child to walk home, or to a doctor's office, dentist, etc. must provide written permission prior to the time the student will leave before that student will be allowed to leave the school grounds.

-Section 9: Entrance Age
+Section 8: Entrance Age